NunuMarie3000/Can-of-Books-Frontend/README.md

-9/03/22 4:40pm - Delete button is disabled while axios request is requesting, is enabled when the request is finished 9/06/22 10:33am - User can update their books, the application automatically updates the carousel with updated information 9/08/22 5:28pm - User must sign in to use the application, user can only CRUD their own books
+9/03/22 4:40pm - Delete button is disabled while axios request is requesting, is enabled when the request is finished 9/06/22 10:33am - User can update their books, the application automatically updates the carousel with updated information 9/08/22 5:28pm - User must sign in to use the application, user can only CRUD their own books 9/08/22 9:22pm - Removed PUT/DELETE route from backend auth middleware, should work fine in after deploy

 ## Estimates